Festo-se/cyclonedx-editor-validator/docs/available_commands.md

 The *target component* can be identified through any of the identifiable properties defined by CycloneDX, specifically: *cpe*, *purl*, *swid* or the combination of *name*, *group* and/or *version* (collectively called *coordinates*).

+If coordinates are used it is possible to provide a range of versions following the [PURl specification](https://github.com/package-url/purl-spec/blob/version-range-spec/VERSION-RANGE-SPEC.rst).
+For further Information on supported version ranges can be found here [univers documentation](https://pypi.org/project/univers/)

+It is also possible to use a wildcard by setting the *version* as "*", in that case the version will be ignored and only *name*, *group* considered.

 If *coordinates* are used to identify the target, they must match the component fully.
 In other words, if __only__ *name* is given, it will __only match__ components with that name which do __not__ contain *version* or *group* fields.

 If the target component isn't found in the SBOM, the program aborts with an error by default.
 This error can be downgraded to a warning using the `--ignore-missing` flag.